Trent Parke

 Trent Parke is an Australian photographer.
 He is the husband of Narelle Autio, with whom he often collaborates.
 He has created a number of photography books; won numerous national and international awards including four World Press Photo awards; and his photographs are held in numerous public and private collections.
 He is a member of Magnum Photos.

 Early life

-Parke was born and brought up in Newcastle, New South Wales.
+Parke was born in 1971 and brought up in Newcastle, New South Wales.
 He started photography when he was twelve.
 At age 13 he watched his mother die from an asthma attack.
+Parke studied photography at high school when it was introduced as an elective in 1987.
+His first part time job was at a Kodak store, giving him access to affordable film and processing material.

 Career

 Parke has worked as a photojournalist for The Australian newspaper.

 In 2003 he and his wife, the photographer Narelle Autio, made a 90,000 km trip around Australia, resulting in Parke's books Minutes to Midnight and The Black Rose.

 Parke became a member of the In-Public street photography collective in 2001.
 He became a Magnum Photos nominee in 2002 and a member in 2007; the first Australian invited to join.